JK-Snowii/AI-Opdracht-SKILLS-Joshua/README.md

 # AI-Opdracht-SKILLS-Joshua
 Make an application of sorts by only using AI (Prompts only challenge)

-Idea + Description : I'm planning to create a website using HTML, CSS and maybe Javascript that works sorta as a self-portrait that shows my interests and allows you to interact wuth them, stuff like a link to my favorite youtube channel.
+Description : I'm planning to create a website using HTML, CSS and maybe Javascript to track the best GD (Geometry Dash) players.
-Allowing the user to get to know more about me and why i'm just genuinely so cool.
+On the homepage will be a list of the top 150 best GD players, ranking their achievements alongside eachother with a point based system.
+If you click on a specific player you will be sent to their page that gives more info about who they are.
+Stuff like name, icons they use, hardest achievements, other notable achievements and everything more I could think of.
+I want the theming to change depending on which player you've clicked on, changing colors and overal showing the vibe they give of.